 Plot plan requirements are the same for alternative system as for conventional systems; however, the plot plan must also be signed and stamped by a Qualified Professional.
 Final approval for plot plans is a Building and Safety function, not DEHS.

-When an Alternative Treatment System is Installed
+When an Supplemental Alternative Treatment System or Alternative Dispersal System is Installed

 Once property owners install an alternative treatment system: